Same or Not? Enhancing Visual Perception in Vision-Language Models: Additional Training Details

 where $s^{(i)} = \frac{\pi_{\theta}(r^{(i)}, \hat{y}^{(i)} | I_1, I_2)}{\pi_{\text{old}}(r^{(i)}, \hat{y}^{(i)} | I_1, I_2)}$ represents the importance ratio, $\epsilon = 0.2$ is the clipping parameter, and $\beta = 0.01$ is the KL penalty coefficient.
 The formulation encourages improved fine-grained understanding while simultaneously preventing drift from the pre-trained base policy $\pi_{\text{ref}}$.

 \mypar{Implementation.} We train Qwen2.5-VL-3B-Instruct~\cite{qwen2.5vl} and InternVL3.5-1B-Instruct~\cite{internvl3} on \ourtrain, chosen as leading open-source VLMs at the 3B and 1B scales.
 We do not freeze any part of the model, and train on $4$ A100 GPUs for 1 epoch.
 We use a batch size of $480$, group size $5$ and learning rate $10^{-6}$.
 We build on the verl~\cite{verl} repository for training.
 We detail all hyperparameters in~\cref{appx:grpo_params}.
+Post-training the Qwen2.5-VL 3B model for one epoch on the $560$K samples of TWIN took approximately 140 hours on 4 A100 GPUs.